VVVARMA-DataAnalyst/SQL_PROJECT/README.md

 ORDER BY 1;

-Q.7 Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year
+**Q.7 Write a SQL query to calculate the average sale for each month.
+Find out best selling month in each year.**

 SELECT
     year,